 *If you start to need the toilet while queueing be assured there are restrooms on board.

-Once the loading begins You have a choice of 3 Decks for the trip. the indoor lower deck, indoor middle or outside upper deck.
+Once the loading begins You have a choice of 3 Decks for the trip. the indoor lower deck, indoor middle, or outside upper deck.
 The Outdoor Upper area is better in every conceivable way but one.
 It can be very chilly out on the bay and there is very little protection when out on the deck.
 But the views are worth braving the elements for as long as you can manage.
 There are seats both upstairs and down.
 But we find most people are moving around taking in the views rather than staying seated.

-As you pull out the harbour remember to wave at the crowds who are watching the sea lions on Pier 39.
+As you pull out of the harbor remember to wave at the crowds who are watching the sea lions on Pier 39.
 For some reason, they will make a big song and dance about the ferry leaving, the sea lions that is.
 As you head away from the pier the views of the City begin to come into view.
 The further you sail away from the pier the more fantastic the skyline becomes.
 The route takes you quite near to Alcatraz but you can ignore that for now.
-The Narration will be playing and explaining what you can sea and providing a lot of history of the area.
+The Narration will be playing and explaining what you can see and providing a lot of history of the area.

 Once you are past Alcatraz and heading away from the City the trip is a little drab before you reach the bridge.
 However, the Bay can be incredibly rich with boat traffic and wildlife.
 There is always something to look at or photograph (see “What to look out for” below).
 After 20-25 minutes you will be approaching the feature presentation as the iconic red monster draws closer and closer.
-For almost the entire trip it’s been there in the distance but now the ferry draws near its colossal scale becomes apparent.
+For almost the entire trip it’s been there in the distance but now as the ferry draws near, its colossal scale becomes apparent.
 The route of the boat allows for many angles to shoot that would be impossible without getting this close.

-The boat now sails back in a similar route only this time it takes a close pass round the back of Alcatraz.
+The boat now sails back in a similar route only this time it takes a close pass around the back of Alcatraz.
 If you were disappointed about how close you got on the way out, the return leg makes up for it as you get a close look at the Island.
 It’s an eerie place and not somewhere you would want to spend long…unlucky for some!

 Finally, as the boat rounds the Island, you will be heading back in.
 The view of the City is slightly different than the way out, however at this point, we were cowering downstairs with a cup of hot chocolate (drinks are extra but reasonable) trying to get some feeling of warmth back in us, This was in June!
 As you head back into the port you will be greeted with the same rapturous welcome from the resident sea lions as when you left.
 Disembarking tends to be far more orderly than embarkment.
 An hour well spent in our opinion.